top of page

 How active are you?
 If you are on your feet all day, are a construction worker, and play sports on the weekend, you may be all set.
 If you are a modern desk jockey like many of us, working long hours in front of a computer screen with little activity in your life outside of work, we need to get you moving.

 For the modern desk warrior, we recommend a simple, full-body workout three times a week.
-A little movement up front to warm up, then a 20-30 min weight-lifting routine based on full-body, compound movements like squat, bench, chinups, lunges, and overhead press.
+A little movement up front to warm up, then a 20-30 min weight-lifting routine based on full-body, compound movements like squat, bench, chin-ups, lunges, and overhead press.
 Complete 3-5 sets of 2-3 exercises in the 5-10 rep range targeting each different muscle group in a given workout.
 Rest 2-3 minutes between exercises.
-If doing three sets for a given exercise, do 10 reps per set.
-If doing five sets for a given exercise, do 5 reps per set.

 Alternative options include taking a martial arts, exercise, or dance class for one or two days in place of your weight routine.
-One day of weight-lifting per week is highly recommended.
+If you go this route, one day of weight-lifting per week still is highly recommended.

 The trick here is to do just enough to strengthen and develop your muscles, bones, ligaments, and tendons for health, functionality, and aesthetic purposes, depending on your goals.
 Less is truly more here, as too much exercise is counterproductive.
 One of the main goals of the EYH system is to reduce inflammation in your body through diet, exercise, and routine.
 Exercise temporarily increases inflammation in the body.
 You want just enough to keep the ball rolling towards your goals.
 Feel free to walk, swim, hike, or do other low-impact activities as much as you like as long as the intensity level is minimal and you are enjoying the activity without depleting your energy stores.